What Are The Considerations For Eating With A Chinese Host Or Guest?

 Chinese cuisine can be categorized into four main food groups: grains, vegetables, meat, and seafood.
 Grains, such as rice and wheat, form the foundation of many meals and are often served alongside other dishes.
 Vegetables play a crucial role, often being stir-fried, steamed, or served in soups.
 Meat, including pork, beef, and chicken, is commonly used in Chinese cooking, while seafood, such as fish and shellfish, is particularly prevalent in coastal regions.
 Chinese cuisine also incorporates a wide variety of seasonings, herbs, and spices to enhance the flavors of dishes.

-See also What Is The Significance Of Tea In Chinese Dining Culture?
+See also What Is The Concept Of Yin And Yang In Chinese Food Philosophy?

 Popular ingredients